solarwinds/appoptics-apm-node/guides/instrumenting-a-module.md

 ### Basic instrumentaiton

-Wherever possible, it is preferred that `tv.instrument(...)` is used, however there are some alternatives, which we'll explore later.
-The `tv.instrument(...)` function takes four arguments:
+Wherever possible, it is preferred that `ao.instrument(...)` is used, however there are some alternatives, which we'll explore later.
+The `ao.instrument(...)` function takes four arguments:

 - a layer name or builder function that returns a layer describing